The SF Comedy College Blog

 I’m not sure how to define “failed” in this instance, but I still perform and I get laughs every time I get on stage, as all of the staff at the SFCC does.
 There is a huge difference between being competent on stage and having fame or TV credits.
 The funniest comedians tend to remain undiscovered, especially in a television comedy world that is driven by train wrecks.
 There are many comedians who attack comedy training out of fear, judging all comedy teachers to be “failed” comedians.
 Unfortunately, this judgment only serves to demonstrate their fears and insecurities rather than providing a true basis for criticism.

-We’ll be blogging here every week about all things stand up.
 Please feel free to send questions, comments and poorly thought out rants to firstname.lastname@example.org.
 I’ll be posting the best responses here.

 Thanks for reading,

 Kurtis Matthews, your friendly comedy instructor!